ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_WGCNA.md

 ## Installation

+> [!TIP]
-The WGCNA app can be run on a computer locally using Posit.
+> The WGCNA app can be run on a computer locally using Posit.
 To run the app locally we need to download the WGCNA R Shiny app script.
 The script is in a GitHub repository and can be downloaded [HERE](https://github.com/ElizabethBrooks/DGEAnalysis_ShinyApps/tree/main).

 <b>First,</b> download the GitHub repository using the git clone command in the terminal, for example: